karaatfullstack/karaatfullstack/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🌱 I’m currently learning ... how to make a github portfolio for my students
+- 🌱 I’m currently learning... how to make a github portfolio for my students
 - 💬 Ask me about... how that's going
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:...
 I have a 14 year old chinchilla.
 He might be immortal.

 ### How to make a Github portfolio
 1. Go to your Github page and click to create a new repo